Hair Regeneration – Non-Surgical Hair Transplant Alternatives

 Hair Regeneration with ACell as developed by Dr. Amiya Prasad has intriguing results.
 The treatment uses an advanced stem cell-based wound healing technology to reverse hair thinning and kick start the growth cycle of hair.

-With the help of Hair Regeneration, hair that was previously thinned and weakened grows progressively thicker and stronger, and also comes back darker.
+With the help of hair restoration, hair that was previously thinned and weakened grows progressively thicker and stronger, and also comes back darker.
 Hair follicles become healthier and more active, producing thicker hair strands, thus reversing and alleviating the signs of a previous hair loss.

-Thinned hair that almost disappeared comes back thicker after Hair Regeneration.
+Thinned hair that almost disappeared comes back thicker after hair restoration.
 Existing surrounding hair also becomes thicker, adding to volume density of hair.